James Spenceley

+Early life and education

+James Roland Travers Spenceley was born in Sydney, Australia.

+Career

+Vocus

 Spenceley is most widely known for his role as the founder and former CEO of Australia's 4th largest fixed line telecommunications company Vocus Communications.
-On June 25, 2021 Vocus was acquired by Macquarie Infrastructure and Real Assets (MIRA) and Aware Super for $3.5 billion.
+On 25 June 2021 Vocus was acquired by Macquarie Infrastructure and Real Assets (MIRA) and Aware Super for $3.5 billion.

-Spenceley started Vocus in September 2007 when he sold his house to initially fund the business.
+Spenceley started Vocus in September 2007, when he sold his house to initially fund the business.
 The company listed on the Australian Stock Exchange (ASX) in 2010.
 When he stepped down as CEO of Vocus in March 2016 the company had revenues of greater than $1.8 billion.

-In 2016 Spenceley was listed at number 51 of Financial Review Rich List of 100 wealthiest Australian's under 40 with a net worth of $51 million.
+Illawarra Hawks

 Spenceley purchased the Wollongong Hawks (now Illawarra Hawks) NBL basketball team in July 2014 right before the start of the 2014/2015 season.
 In October 2014, he laid out his plan to win a Grand Final within 3 years.
 The team finished last in the 2014/2015 season, 4th in the 2015/2016 season and was runner up in the 2016/2017 season losing in the Grand Final to the Perth Wildcats.
 In February 2018, Spenceley announced he had sold his interest in the Illawarra Hawks.

+Other ventures

+Spenceley was a seed investor in Airtasker in 2012, and was chairman of the board from July 2015 until June 2023.

+Spenceley is an active venture capital investor.
+As of 2018 he had investments in Beforepay; the meal kit delivery service Marley Spoon; the online and indoor vertical farming startup Sustenir; and several other businesses.
+As of 2023 he was on the boards of Kogan.com and Swoop Telecom.

-In early 2021 the Australian Financial Review reported that Spenceley was preparing to list the wireless Telco Swoop Telecom on the ASX with the backing of Tatterang, the family office of one of Australia's richest people Andrew Forrest.
-The business listed on the ASX under the code SWP raising $20m and was up 150% on its first day of trading.
+In early 2021 the Australian Financial Review reported that Spenceley was preparing to list the wireless Telco Swoop Telecom on the ASX with the backing of Tattarang, the family office of Andrew Forrest.
+The business listed on the ASX under the code SWP, raising $20m and was up 150% on its first day of trading.